marcusvieira88/gotober2019/README.md

 ### REST beyond the Obvious - API Design for ever Evolving Systems

-- API versioning is very expensive, because that we need to invest in decouple systems, in the API case, decouple the Front from Backend.
+- API versioning is very expensive, because that, the importance to invest in decouple systems, in the API case, decouple the Front from Backend.
 - Use HATEOAS to achieve this decoupling (business logic and validation)
 - [Presentation](https://www.youtube.com/watch?v=mQkf85S9UoQ)